otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

   The 'Prekey Message Identifier' from the Prekey message that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.

-User Profile Identifier (INT)
+Client Profile Identifier (INT)
-  The 'User Profile Identifier' from the User Profile that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.
+  The 'Client Profile Identifier' from the Client Profile that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.

 Prekey Profile Identifier (INT)